-It’s important that at all times you keep following physical distancing and hygiene rules
+It’s important that at all times you keep following the rules on travel, physical distancing and hygiene.

 We know that many of our partners are facing increasing challenges during this difficult period and we want to support those we fund as far as is possible.
 Our plan is to continue to deliver our services to applicants, grant recipients and communities as normally as we can.

 Our staff are working from home and can be contacted on their usual email addresses and phone numbers.
 If you receive an auto-reply to say that a particular member of staff is not at work, please forward emails to [email protected].
 Please also let us know if we should use any different contact details or methods to communicate with you during this time.

 For suppliers, please contact your regular NatureScot contact or choose the relevant person from our list of key contacts.